archlinuxarm/PlugUI/README.markdown

 Each share has a public link and a direct link, the former uses Plugfinder (below) to resolve your plugs current public IP dynamically (like DNS in a way), the latter uses the best guess of your public IP directly if you want to avoid plugfinder.
 Neither of those links are suitable for use on a local network, if you need to download a file use the links on in the file browser page.

 Note that the file sharing system is effectively a whitelisted sandbox in your /media directory: you cannot create shares for files outside that directory, nor can anyone (attackers, etc) access files that have not been explicitly shared (urls and user input are never used to construct a file path).

-##Plugfinder

-I've written a very simple App Engine app that works in conjunction with PlugUI as an intelligent dynamic DNS system.

-Once per hour, PlugUI will send a unique but random ID based on the MAC address of your plug to Plugfinder, which will record that ID along with the public IP address it came from.

-Plugfinder will then spit this information back out when you visit plugfinder.appspot.com in a browser, along with links to the local IP address of your plugs.
-You can use this if you have a lot of plugs and want to access the web interface on each one quickly, or to find a plug after installation.

-In addition, the file sharing system in PlugUI has a "public link" feature.
-When you create a shared file, you can optionally use the public link in the form plugfinder.appspot.com/dl/{PLUG_ID}/{SHARE_UUID}, which will look up the last known public IP for that plug and redirect the browser to download the file directly from the plug.